-These are trouble, far too good to stop at just the one!
+These spell trouble for anyone on a diet – they are far too good to stop at just the one!

-A pinch of sea salt is compulsory I think to add the sweet and saltiness and really brings out the flavour of the dark chocolate.
-Talking of which, buy the best quality you can afford 70% or more cacao.
+A pinch of sea salt is compulsory to add the sweet and saltiness and really brings out the flavour of the dark chocolate.
+Talking of which, buy the best quality you can afford with 70% or more cacao.

 If you want just a regular choc chip, then swap the cacao powder for more flour

 - Serves:makes approx 18

 ½ cup coconut oil soft not liquid

 ½ soft brown sugar

 1 cup plain flour

 ¼ cup oat milk or alternative

 2 tbs corn flour